UseLessUK/KICS-EliteVA/README.md

 If you already have the Ripley Galactic KICS profile audio files installed then all you need to download and import, into VoiceAttack, are the .**vap** files, you will need both the `Common.commands-Profile.vap` along with the `Ripley Galactic KICS 4.1.2 [Build 0.26] [EliteVA]-Profile.vap` files.
 Don't forget to include the common.commands in to the KICS profile via the profile options dialogue.

-If you **do not** have the Ripley Galactic KICS profile audio files installed then you should download and import, into VoiceAttack, the .**vax** file, this contains the audio files along with the VoiceAttack profile.
+If you **DO NOT** have the Ripley Galactic KICS profile audio files installed then you should download and import, into VoiceAttack, the .**vax** file, this contains the audio files along with the VoiceAttack profile.

 ## Changes
 See the [changes](Changes.md) file for a list of changes.